CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

 Also in Windows Explorer, you can put `\\wsl$` in the URL bar to see your Ubuntu drive.
 (If it doesn't show up, relaunch your Ubuntu shell.)

+If you run into trouble with the above, try the following:

+2. Open cmd.exe as an administrator and start bash with `bash`

+    1. Type `Python -V' and 'Python3 -V`

+        1. If one of these responds with `Python 3.6.8` use that command from now on

+        2. If neither response is `Python 3.6.8` but one is a higher version of Python, this means one of two things

+            1. If you have manually installed a higher version of Python, we recommend uninstalling it

+            2. If you have not, it is possible that Microsoft has updated WSL and you will need to adjust these instructions to accommodate

+        3. Otherwise, update Ubuntu:

+            1.  `sudo apt-get update`

+            2.  `sudo apt-get upgrade`

+    2. Repeat 2.1 above to determine if you should use `Python` or `Python3` when using Python.  *Note:* inside the shell, you will always use *Python* as the command.

+3. Make sure pip is installed for *Python 3*

+    1.  `pip --version` and `pip3 --version`.
+One of these needs to respond with a version that has a version of Python 3 at the end of the line.

+    2. If you only have it for 2.7, you will need to install for 3 with:

+        1.  `sudo apt update && sudo apt upgrade`

+        2.  `sudo apt install python3-pip`

+    3. Check versions and commands again.
+You will likely need to use `pip3` for the next step, but it's possible it may be just `pip`.
+Use the one with the version associated with Python 3.6.8

+4. Make sure pipenv is installed for Python 3 `python3 -m pipenv --version`

+    1. If not, install pipenv:

+        1.  `sudo apt update && sudo apt upgrade` (if you didn't just do this above)

+        2.  `pip3 install --user pipenv`

+    2. Check the version again

+5. Try `pipenv shell`.
+If this fails, make sure that every reference in the error refers to Python 3.6.
+If not, review the above steps

+    1. If the error does refer to 3.6:

+        1. Confirm that `python --version` refers to 2.7.something

+        2. Confirm that `/usr/bin/python3 --version` refers to 3.6.8

+        3.  `pipenv --three --python=`which python3``  *NOTE* that there are backticks (`) around *which python3*

+        4. This should create the shell forcing it to use 3.6.8

 ## Linux
 Consult the documentation for your distribution.